 “I think being pushed out of your comfort zone is a good thing because if I were just another benevolent Jedi training young padawans – we’ve seen it and nobody can do it better than Alec Guinness and I shouldn’t even try.
 It’s not the Luke from the original it’s the luke from the new generation.”

-You can check out the interview with the actor and director in the video below:
+You can check out the interview with Mark Hamill and Rian Johnson in the video below.

-What do you think of Hamill’s remarks?
+What do you think of Mark Hamill’s remarks?
 Let us know in the comments below!

 Written and directed by Rian Johnson, Star Wars: The Last Jedi stars Mark Hamill, Carrie Fisher, Adam Driver, Daisy Ridley, John Boyega, Oscar Isaac, Lupita Nyong’o, Andy Serkis, Domhnall Gleeson, Anthony Daniels, Gwendoline Christie, Kelly Marie Tran, Laura Dern and Benicio Del Toro.